working with a dramaturg

 The dramaturg may work closely with the writer on the various drafts of the playtext in new writing or act as an editor during a production of a classical text, a translation or a devising project.

-When working with a living writer it is useful to have 3 way meetings with the writer and dramaturg and continue to keep the dramaturg informed discussions you have with the writer.
+When working with a living writer it is useful to have three-way meetings with the writer and dramaturg and continue to keep the dramaturg informed discussions you have with the writer.

 A repertory dramaturg may have been involved in choosing the plays for the season (new plays, revivals, selection of translations) and may already have a relationship with the writer.